Wolffkran/Rays_Ecommerce_Backend/README.md

 ## Description

-This project is the back end for an e-commerce website built using Express.js and Sequelize to interact with a MySQL database.
-The primary goal is to provide a functional API that enables the management of categories, products, and tags for an internet retail company.
+This repository serves as the back end for an e-commerce website, leveraging Express.js and Sequelize to interact with a MySQL database.
+The project's primary objective is to deliver a robust API facilitating the management of categories, products, and tags for an online retail business.

-### Technologies Used
+### Technologies Utilized

 - Node.js
 - Express.js